ImperialCollegeLondon/sharpy/docs/source/content/installation.md

     ```bash
     conda activate sharpy
     ```
-    you need to do this before you compile the `xbeam` and `uvlm` libraries, as some dependencies are included in the conda environment.
+    This must be done before you compile the `xbeam` and `uvlm` libraries, as some dependencies are included in the conda environment.
 You should now see ```(sharpy)``` on your command line.